-Through the Graduate School, the Abess Center for Ecosystem Science and Policy offers an interdisciplinary course of study leading to a Ph.D.
-Details regarding areas of specialization can be found at the Abess Center website.
+Through the Rosenstiel School of Marine and Atmospheric Science, the Department of Environmental Science and Policy offers an interdisciplinary course of study leading to a Ph.D. in Environmental Science and Policy.
 Doctoral students are supported by research assistantships, which include tuition remission and a monthly stipend.
-All students are also required to serve satisfactorily for two terms as teaching assistants in the Abess Center undergraduate program.
+All students are also required to serve satisfactorily for two terms as teaching assistants in the Ecosystem Science and Policy undergraduate program.

 Students admitted to the program must have earned a bachelor's or master's degree and should display a strong interest in the interdisciplinary study of ecosystem science and policy.

 |ESP 601||(Interdisciplinary Environmental Research: Introduction to the Why and the How)||3|

 |ESP 603||(Interdisciplinary Environmental Methods)|

 |ESP 607||(Interdisciplinary Environmental Decision Analysis)||3|

 |ESP 840||(Doctoral Dissertation)|